State-of-the-art Panther 8x8 airport fire fighting vehicle

 Airport fire brigade

-Established in 2003, the airport fire brigade is located in the eastern part of the airport.
+The modern fire station is located in the eastern part of the airport.
 The powerful fire engines can take the fire-fighters to any point on the airport grounds within three minutes.
-The fire brigade has 50 officers.
-The vehicle fleet consists of 12 vehicles, including the impressive Panther 8x8 fire engine.
 A large proportion of the call-outs are for the mobility service for the disabled.
 Tip: You can get a first-hand view of our fire-fighting vehicles on one of our guided tours.

 Following the principle of 'ploughing, sweeping, blowing', the winter operations team clears snow and ice from the aircraft stands (245,000 m²), the runway (171,000 m²), the taxiways (90,600 m²) and the peripheral road (36,500 m²).
 The Winter Operations department operates round the clock in two shifts.
 The 140-strong team from the Traffic and Technology departments and the handling company PortGround GmbH are specially trained for winter deployment.
 Winter Operations is officially on standby from 1 November to 31 March.